carolinaarboledalenis/carolinaarboledalenis.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "When the party is over.
-The effect of political fragmentation on clientelism"
+title: "When the Party is Over: The Effect of Political Fragmentation on Clientelism"
 collection: publications
 category: in_progress
 #permalink: /publication/2009-10-01-paper-title-number-1